Assessment and Nomination

 Sale Sharks Academy has an open process for players entering the player pathway at any stage between DPP- Senior Academy.
 This is to help support the long-term development of players and identify late developers to the sport.

 The main method for player entry into the DPP is through club coach or school teacher nomination.
 The nomination process is emailed to school and club coaches in the North West upon the opening of the nomination window and released on the Sale Sharks website.
-Please click here on the NOMINATION FORM and follow the instructions.
-The nomination dates for 2018-19 are below:
+The nomination dates for 2020-21 are below:

 |Age Grade||Nomination Opening Date||Nomination Deadline|